mxcube/mxcubeqt/docs/source/user_manual.rst

 3. Synchronize with ISPyB.
 4. View your sample list -> “1:1” becomes “1:1- Acronyme-sample1”.

-2.3.
 Select a sample from sample changer and mount it
 =====================================================

 1. Click on a sample to select it.
 The sample name will be highlighted in black
 2. Right click to access the sample changer mounting menu and click on mount
 3. To un-mount manually a mounted sample, right click on the sample name to access the sample changer mounting menu then select un-mount

-2.5.
 Create a new collection
 ============================

-2.5.1.
+.. _create_new_collection:

 Center your sample and save a centring position
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Dialogue box : After auto loop-centring is finished you can save the current position or re-center.